SacredAntwon/Mark-0-Macropad/README.md

 _Step 9:_ If no files need to be modified, rename `maintest.py` to `main.py`.
 This will allow it to boot `main.py` if the device restarts and will not need `Thonny` to run it again.

 _Tip:_ Use `Thonny` if you need/want to modify any of the files.
-If you are unable to see the files after renaming to `main.py`, UPDATE.
+If you are unable to see the files after renaming to `main.py`, you will need to upload a firmware that will rename `main.py` back to `main-1.py`.
+Here is the link to [`download`](https://forums.raspberrypi.com/download/file.php?id=45227&sid=cec97039a4f7ce336c4e816c979cb3d3) a file named `MicroPython_RenameMainDotPy`.
+Follow the steps from the 'Uploading Firmware' section to upload `MicroPython_RenameMainDotPy.uf2` firmware.
+After it is done, upload `firmware.uf2`, which is located in the `firmware` folder, once again.

 ## Files
 _main.py_: This is the main file that will run on boot.